Andriisu/DatabaseLessons/readme.md

 Our lessons are going to be remote via Zoom.

-Here is URL to join to the lesson (To Be)
+Here is URL to join to the lesson https://zoom.us/j/791997226?pwd=UUtMK1JDME9XTDFkUHpzVE1iS0hGZz09
 <br>
 It is higly recomendes to try to connect to the meeting in advance in order to download and install Zoom software and verify that you are able to connect to the meeting.